christian-korneck/flamenco-temp1/web/flamenco-io-site/content/_index.md

 ---
-title: "Flamenco"
+title: "Flamenco 3"
 geekdocNav: false
 geekdocAlign: center
 geekdocAnchor: false
+geekdocBreadcrumb: false
 ---

-Take control of your computing infrastructure and get things done.
+Take control of your computing infrastructure and get things done.<br>
 Flamenco is used in production at Blender Institute.

+**Disclaimer:** this site describes Flamenco 3, which is still under heavy development.
+For information on its predecessor, see [Flamenco 2][F2].

 {{< button size="large" relref="usage/getting-started/" >}}Getting Started{{< /button >}}

 ## Feature overview